Koszul algebras and quadratic duals in Galois cohomology: Introduction

-The next two results do not require Hypothesis \ref{ass}.
-The first involves the class of Demushkin groups (see Section \ref{sec:ET}).
-In particular, it applies to maximal pro-$p$ quotients of absolute Galois groups of local fields that contain a primitive $p$\textsuperscript{th} root of unity. \begin{thmC} If $G$ is a Demushkin pro-$p$ group, then the algebras $H^\bullet(G,\F_p)$ and $\gr\FppG$ are quadratic dual to each other and PBW, hence Koszul. \end{thmC}
+Theorem B can be proved without Hypothesis \ref{ass2} for the class of Demushkin groups (see \S~\ref{sec:ET}).
+In particular, this applies to maximal pro-$p$ quotients of absolute Galois groups of local fields that contain a primitive $p$\textsuperscript{th} root of unity.
+In combination with Theorem A, this gives: \begin{thmC} If $G$ is a Demushkin pro-$p$ group, then the algebras $H^\bullet(G,\F_p)$ and $\sU(L(G))$ are quadratic dual to each other and PBW, hence Koszul. \end{thmC}

-We then use the results in \cite{minac} and \cite{jacob1} to get an unconditional result for Pythagorean formally real fields.
-A field $F$ is \emph{Pythagorean} if $F^2 +F ^2 = F ^2$ and \emph{formally real} if $-1$ is not a sum of squares in $F$. \begin{thmD} Let $F$ be a Pythagorean formally real field.
-If $F$ has finitely many square classes, then the algebra $H^\bullet(G_F,\F_2)$ is PBW, and hence Koszul. \end{thmD}
+There are numerous families of fields for which a suitable version of the Elementary Type Conjecture is known to hold.
+For each of these families, the results of this paper guarantee the Koszulity of Galois cohomology unconditionally.
+In many cases, also a description of $\sU(L(G_F))$ is available and the duality of the two algebras can be proved.
+The notion of Pythagorean field will be recalled in \S~\ref{ssec:pita}, the notion of $p$-rigid field in \S~\ref{ssec:prigid}.
+Pseudo algebraically closed fields (PAC fields) are studied in \cite[Chapter 11]{friedjarden}.

+\begin{thmD} Let $F$ be a field such that the quotient $F^\times/(F^\times)^p$ is finite.
+The algebra $H^\bullet(G_F,\F_p)$ is PBW, and hence Koszul, in the following cases: \begin{itemize} \item[(a)] $F$ is finite; \item[(b)] $F$ is a pseudo algebraically closed (PAC) field, or an extension of relative trascendence degree 1 of a PAC field; \item[(c)] $F$ is an algebraic extension of $\Q$; \item[(d)] $F$ is an extension of trascendence degree 1 of a local field; \item[(e)] $F$ is $p$-rigid. \end{itemize} Moreover, if $p=2$ the above also holds in the cases: \begin{itemize} \item[(f)] $F$ is algebraic extension of a global field of characteristic not 2; \item[(g)] $F$ is a Pythagorean field. \end{itemize} In cases (a) to (f), $\sU(L(G_F))$ is quadratic dual to $H^\bullet(G_F,\F_p)$ and hence it is Koszul as well. \end{thmD}

 As Positselski proved in \cite{positselsky:koszul2}, the cohomology of local and global fields also has PBW property.
 These facts corroborate a strenghtening of Positselski's Conjecture. \begin{conj} Let $\K$ be a field containing a primitive $p$\textsuperscript{th} root of unity.
 Then the algebra $H^\bullet(G_{\K},\F_p)$ is PBW. \end{conj}